Navigatron/notes/content/s3/ns/lab5.md

 > Note - we never configured rndc to communicate with the server, this could be a problem later?
 Saving this link here just in case: [config rndc with bind](https://www.centos.org/docs/5/html/Deployment_Guide-en-US/s1-bind-rndc.html)

+> Note as of completing the lab, the above is not needed - the report doesn't care than it never worked properly.
+I'll use this as another testament to how horrid these labs are.

 ## 2.3

 At this point, the instructions and the report diverge.